calderonalexis/Resume/README.md

 Responsibilities:

   - I was part of a small multidisciplinary team where my main functions were to implement, design, risks analyze to ensure the integrity of the information, advise on security controls, document and assess new technological solutions
-  - Coordinate, develop and migrate project ASA Firewall 5555-X series with Firepower module, configuration of SFR module to AMP traffic analysis, URL filtering and IPS from the Firepower Management Center console.
+  - Coordinate, develop and migrate a security project using NGFW a 5555-X series ASA with Firepower module, configuration of SFR module to AMP traffic analysis, URL filtering and IPS from the Firepower Management Center console.
   - Manage and support the industrial and mining wireless network, handled devices ASA 5520, switches 4500, 3700, 2900, EI4000, EI2000 series in high availability layer, Aironet 1570 and 3500 series, Wireless Controller 5500 series.
   - Network topology design, network discovery, infrastructure report, RFCs.
   - Software used: WUG, Cisco Prime, vSphere, Service NOW.